rebmaso/quadruped_ros/README.md

 `` sudo apt-get install ros-noetic-desktop-full zbar-tools ros-noetic-ifopt ros-noetic-hector-slam``

-Follow [these instructions](https://github.com/robotology/idyntree#installation) to install Idyntree with Conda or build it from source.
+Follow [these instructions](https://github.com/robotology/idyntree#installation) to install Idyntree with Conda, or build it from source.

 This project also uses Alglib and Towr, but you don't need to install them.
 The headers are in the [include](popt/include) folder.

 Clone the repo in your current ros workspace and

-`` source ~/progetto_dogbot/devel/setup.bash ``
+`` source ~/<your_ws>/devel/setup.bash ``

-Build the workspace:
+Build the workspace with the release flag:

 `` catkin_make -DCMAKE_BUILD_TYPE=Release ``

 ## Launching the simulator

-Launch the world and the dogbot model in gazebo:
+Spawn the world and the dogbot model in gazebo:

 `` roslaunch dogbot_gazebo dogbot_sim.launch <gui:=false> <rviz:=true>``